How I Plant Plumeria or Frangipani From Seeds

-Frangipani Seeds - Growing Instructions
+Frangipani Seeds—Growing Instructions

-1. Germinating Frangipani Seeds
+1. Moisten the Frangipani Seeds

 2. Prepare Potting Mix

-3. Transplanting the Swollen Plumeria Seeds
+3. Transplant the Swollen Seeds

-Moistened the peat moss (or potting mix) and make a small hole in the mix.
+Moisten the peat moss (or potting mix) and make a small hole in the mix.

-Then, gently push the plumeria seed about 0.2 inches (5mm) into the mix.
+Gently push the plumeria seed about 0.2 inches (5mm) into the mix.
 Make sure the swollen end is at the bottom and the seed wing is at the top.
 Allow part of this wing to stick out of the soil.

 4. Create a Mini Greenhouse Effect

-Place these pots in an empty plastic container and cover it, to create a mini greenhouse effect.
-Place it in a warm lighted area, but not under full sunlight.
+Place these pots in an empty plastic container and cover it to create a mini greenhouse effect.
+Place it in a warm, lighted area, but not under full sunlight.

-5. Plumeria Seed to Germinate
+5. Wait for the Seeds to Germinate

 In the photo shown below, this seed germinated exactly seven days after sowing.
 The rest of the seeds in the other pots started to show signs of new life only after two weeks.